-17. Name every color you can think of.
-(Or, name every color you can see.)
+17. Name every color you can see or think of.

 When you feel panic coming on, play the color game with yourself.
 Look around and name the color of every item in the room.
 If you start running out of colors, get more specific.

-Is that purple item in the neighborhood of lavender, raisin, or eggplant?
+- Is that flower in the neighborhood a shade of lavender, raisin, or eggplant?

-And is that green item more moss, pistachio, or emerald?
+- And is that tree a shade of moss, pistachio, or emerald?

 18. Pick up a coloring book.

 On a related note, you can take color therapy one step further by coloring in a color book.
 Coloring is a simple, soothing activity that helps you flow your attention away from yourself.
 You can channel your inner artist while relaxing.
 Since the stakes are low—you can be as neat or messy as you’d like—it becomes a nice escape, rather than a demanding test of your capacities.

 If you’re having trouble zoning out, zone in instead.
 Refocus your energy on a puzzle game—IRL or on your phone—like Sudoku, Solitaire, or 2048.
 It requires all your concentration but not a lot of effort.